zhaoboly/bookmarklet/README.md

-#  QR Bookmarklet for Mobile phone
+#  Instant QR Code for Mobile phone
 This bookmarklet will generate a QR code of the page you are visiting.
 It has been tested on Chrome, irefox, Microsoft IE, Microsoft Edge, and Safari.
 <br>